Outliers: The Story of Success Cover

 Cons

-• Repetitive examples
+• Repetitive explanations

 Disclaimer: Buying from our links may result in us earning enough for a new reading adventure, but not enough to quit our day jobs as amateur literary afficinados.